A journal of contemporary art and creative practice

 Read More

-TANJA HOFFMAN: DELIBERATIONS OF COLOUR AS AN ENTITY AND A MIRROR OF THE SELF
+TANJA HOFFMANN: DELIBERATIONS OF COLOUR AS AN ENTITY AND A MIRROR OF THE SELF

 Ambrose Creatives Ambrose Creatives

-TANJA HOFFMAN: DELIBERATIONS OF COLOUR AS AN ENTITY AND A MIRROR OF THE SELF
+TANJA HOFFMANN: DELIBERATIONS OF COLOUR AS AN ENTITY AND A MIRROR OF THE SELF

 German artist Tanja Hoffman creates impossible places on her canvases through her experiments with colour; not “impossible” because they are unrealistic, but because they are built with the most intangible bricks: our consciousness.